0xCrypt0nic/SolidityJourney2025/weeks/week1/day3/README.md

     - Take a screenshot of the deployment (Remix’s "Deployed Contracts" section) or MetaMask transaction confirmation.

 5.  **Document the Process**:
-    - Create a Markdown file `/week1/contracts/Counter_README.md` in your `SolidityJourney2025` repository.
+    - Create a Markdown file `/week1/notes/Counter.md` in your `SolidityJourney2025` repository.
-    - Write a brief summary (in English for GitHub visibility):
-      - Steps to write and deploy the contract.
-      - Outcome of testing `increment`, `decrement`, and `getCount`.
-      - Include the contract address from Remix.
-    - Example:
-      ```
-      # Counter.sol Deployment
-      - Wrote a `Counter.sol` smart contract in Remix IDE.
-      - Compiled with Solidity version 0.8.x.
-      - Deployed on Sepolia test network via MetaMask (address: 0x...).
-      - Tested `increment`, `decrement`, and `getCount` functions successfully.
-      ```

 **Resources**: